 Sort-Based and Hash-Based Memory-Constrained Operators

-When a query requires sorting, joining, and aggregation, Drill equally divides the memory available among each instance of these memory intensive operators in a query.
-The number of instances is equivalent to the number of these operators in the query plan, each multiplied by its degree of parallelism.
-The degree of parallelism is the number of minor fragments required to perform the work for each instance of an operator.
-When an instance of an operator must process more data than it can hold, the operator temporarily spills some of the data to a directory on disk to complete its work.
+The memory configuration in Drill is specified as the memory limit per-query, per-node.
+The allocated memory is equally divided among all instances of the spillable operators (per query on each node).
+The number of instances is the number of spillable operators in the query plan multiplied by the maximal degree of parallelism.
+The maximal degree of parallelism is the number of minor fragments required to perform the work for each instance of a spillable operator.
+When an instance of a spillable operator must process more data than it can hold, the operator temporarily spills some of the data to a directory on disk to complete its work.

 Spill to Disk

 Spilling to disk prevents queries that use memory intensive operations from failing with out-of-memory errors.
-The Spill to Disk feature enables the Sort, Hash Aggregate, and Hash Join operators to automatically write excess data (as files) to a temporary directory on disk when the memory requirements for the operators exceed the set memory limit.
+The Spill to Disk feature enables the spillable operators to automatically spill (write) excess data (as files) to a temporary directory on disk when the memory requirements for the operators exceed the set memory limit.
 Queries run uninterrupted while the operators perform the spill operations in the background.

-When the Sort, Hash Aggregate, and Hash Join operators finish processing the data in memory, they read the spilled data back from disk and then finish processing the data.
+When the spillable operators finish processing data in memory, they read the spilled data back from disk and then finish processing the data.
 The operators clean up their data (files) from the temporary spill location after they finish processing the data.

 Ideally, you want to allocate enough memory for Drill to perform all operations in memory.
-When data spills to disk, you will not see any difference in terms of how queries run, however spilling to disk can impact performance due to the additional I/O required to write data to disk and read the data back.
-See Memory Allocation (page 4) for more information.
+When data spills to disk, you will not see any difference in terms of how queries run; however, spilling to disk can impact performance due to the additional I/O required to write data to disk and read the data back.
+For more information, see Memory Allocation.

 Note: Drill 1.14 and later supports spilling to disk for the Hash Join, Hash Aggregate, and Sort operators.
 Drill 1.11, 1.12, and 1.13 supports spilling to disk for the Hash Aggregate and Sort operators.
 Releases of Drill prior to 1.11 only support spilling to disk for the Sort operator.

-The /tmp/drill/spill directory should suffice for small workloads or examples, however it is highly recommended that you redirect the default spill location to a location with enough disk space to support spilling for large workloads.
+/tmp/drill/spill directory should suffice for small workloads or examples; however, you should redirect the default spill location to a location with enough disk space to support spilling for large workloads.

 Note: Spilled data may require more space than the table referenced in the query that is spilling the data.
-For example, if a table is 100 GB per node, the spill directory should have the capacity to hold more than 100 GB.
+For example, when the underlying table is compressed (Parquet), or when the operator received data joined from multiple tables.

-When you configure the spill location, you can specify a single directory or a list of directories into which the Sort, Hash Aggregate, and Hash Join operators spill data.
-For more information, see the Spill to Disk Configuration Options section below.
+When you configure the spill location, you can specify a single directory or a list of directories into which the spillable operators spill data.

 The following list describes the spill to disk configuration options:

 Introduced in Drill 1.11.
-The default file system on the local machine into which the Sort, Hash Aggregate, and Hash Join operators spill data.
+The default file system on the local machine into which the spillable operators spill data.
 You can configure this option so that data spills into a distributed file system, such as hdfs.
 For example, "hdfs:///".
 The default setting is "file:///".

 Introduced in Drill 1.11.
-The list of directories into which the Sort, Hash Aggregate, and Hash Join operators spill data.
+The list of directories into which the spillable operators spill data.
 The list must be an array with directories separated by a comma, for example ["/fs1/drill/spill" , "/fs2/drill/spill" , "/fs3/drill/spill"].
 The default setting is ["/tmp/drill/spill"].

 Note: The following options were available prior to Drill 1.11, but have since been deprecated and replaced with the options described above: